 The Online Learning Project

-gram delivers K-12 language instruction, and programming for adults and others in the community.
-Many Ditidaht members live away from the community, however and the Online Learning Project is developed to ensure all Ditidaht members can access learning opportunities for their rich and unique language in a convenient and engaging way.
+gram delivers K-12 language instruction and programming for adults and others in the community.
+Many Ditidaht members live away from the community, however, so the Online Learning Project is being developed to ensure that all Ditidaht members can access learning opportunities for their rich and unique language in a convenient and engaging way.

 Dorothy Shepherd – Fluent Speaker, Language Instructor

-Dave Mason – Teacher, Online Class Coordinator
+Dave Mason – Teacher, Project Coordinator

 Jean-Philippe Marquis – Filmmaker

 Mapster – Web development (developer team)

-Speakers and voices
+Speakers and Voices

-The Online Learning Project is proudly supported by:
+The Online Learning Project is proudly supported by

 FPCC – The First People’s Cultural Council of BC